Explore All Topics

 What is earned income?

-As the name implies, you need to earn income to meet the qualifications for the Earned Income Credit.
-Unearned income doesn’t qualify.
-Check out the lists below to understand what earned income is and isn’t.
-Earned income includes:
+As the name suggests, you need to earn income to meet the qualifications for the Earned Income Credit.
+Unearned income like interest, dividends, inheritances, and other income from social programs don’t qualify as earned income.

 • Net earnings from self-employment